ION606/linkedin-api/README.md

 You can use your LinkedIn credentials in code, making this super simple to use!

-*This project was HEAVILY inspired by Tomquirk's LinkedIn-API PyPy package, which you can find at https://github.com/tomquirk/linkedin-api*
+*This project was HEAVILY inspired by Tomquirk's LinkedIn-API PyPi package, which you can find at https://github.com/tomquirk/linkedin-api*

 ## Installation
 `npm i linkedin-api-js`